franz-josef-kaiser/Internal-Link-Check/readme.txt

 Can now be easier extended or used on front.

 = v0.2.5 =
-Added auto-correction for li elements & container
+Added auto-correction for li elements & container.

+= v0.2.6 =
+Added singular/plural translation strings.
+Grouped results by post type column.

 == Screenshots ==